IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 This guide is intended for publishers with web assets who would like to generate identity tokens utilizing UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.

-The guide outlines the [basic steps](#integration-steps) that you need to consider for your integration.
-For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, how to refresh tokens, deal with missing identities, and handle user opt-outs.
+The guide outlines the [basic steps](#integration-steps) that you need to consider if you are building an integration without using an SDK.
+For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, and how to refresh tokens, deal with missing identities, and handle user opt-outs.
 See also [FAQs](#faqs).

 >IMPORTANT: The UID2 SDK currently stores tokens in first-party cookies.
 Since implementation details like this may change in the future, to avoid potential issues, be sure to rely on the [UID2 SDK APIs](../sdks/client-side-identity-v1.md#api-reference) for your identity management.

-For custom integration scenarios for app developers and CTV broadcasters without utilizing the UID2 SDK, see [Server-Only Integration Guide](./custom-publisher-integration.md).
+For integration scenarios for app developers and CTV broadcasters that do not use a UID2 SDK, see [Server-Only Integration Guide](./custom-publisher-integration.md).

 ## Integration Steps